idamariasofie/slow-design/README.md

 # Slow Design

 This is the static website of Slow Design.
-A print and digital publication dedicated to Slow Design.
-From high quality products, to interviews with creative people, to video content, the mission is to showcase and support the local Scandinavian design community with a focus on sustainabilty.
+A print and digital publication dedicated to Slow Design, a collaborative way of designing and creating products made to last longer.
+From high quality products, to interviews with creative people, to video content, the mission is to showcase and support the local Scandinavian design community, with a focus on sustainabilty.
 The website is designed to be responsive on all devices and being functional so that users can sign up for a subscription.

 # Content